 You can limit your personal liability.

 If someone tries to sue you or a lender calls for their loan, all of your business AND personal assets are at stake.
-Operating through a corporation protects your home and retirement savings from creditors and lawsuits as they can only come after the assets owned by the corporation.
-To make sure you’re set up properly, use a lawyer and consult with an accountant.
+Operating through a corporation protects your home and retirement savings from creditors and lawsuits, as they can only come after the assets owned by the corporation.
+To make sure you’re set up correctly, use a lawyer and consult with an accountant.

 You can reduce taxes.